sammersaqa/SaqaSC-9_RNG/readme.md

-# 🎲 Random Name Generator
+# Random Name Generator

 ## Your Name : Sammer Saqa
 ## Date Revised : November 25, 2025

 - **Last Date Revised:** November 25, 2025
-  **Exercise Name:** Random Name Generator
+- **Exercise Name:** Random Name Generator
+- **Description:**
-  **Description:**   Built a themed web application that pulls student and instructor names from a local JSON file.
-Made it more fun.
-Calling Students "CSA Superstars" and Instructors "The Authority".
+  Built a themed web application that pulls student and instructor names from a local JSON file.
+  Students are called **"CSA Superstars"** and instructors are called **"The Authority"**.
+  The app features arcade-inspired styling, responsive design, and interactive name generation.

+---

 ### What was done :
-  - Created a randomized function triggered by a button click, styled the UI(User Interface) with cool arcade effects, and added mobile/tablet responsiveness.
+- Created a randomized function triggered by button clicks to display names.
+- Styled the UI with neon arcade effects, glowing animations, and responsive layouts for mobile/tablet.

-  - Also included a history tracker that displays the last five names generated.
+- Added a **history tracker** that displays the last five names generated.

-  - Set up basic HTML structure and initial CSS styling.
+- Set up the basic HTML structure and CSS styling with a wrestling-themed background.

-  - Created the JSON data file and tested randomization logic with hardcoded arrays.

-  - Drafted project concept and folder structure.
-Began integrating fetch logic and DOM manipulation.
+- Built a **JSON data file** containing full names with WWE nicknames, emails, and Slack handles.
+- Integrated **fetch logic** to pull data dynamically from `data.json`.
+- Implemented **console logging** to show full contact information (name, email, Slack) whenever a name is selected.
+- Added **color differentiation**:
+  - CSA Superstars appear in cyan glow.
+  - The Authority names appear in red glow.

+---

 ## Peer Reviewer : [Name Here]
 ## Comments : [Insert Comment Here]